Skip to main content

 • P101D: Lifespan Development (4 units) OR P103H: Health Psych (4 units) OR P104S: Social Animal: An Introduction to Social Psychology (4 units)

-• Two upper-division Psychological Science courses (4 units each)
+• Two upper-division Psychology courses (4 units each)

 • Three SE199: Special Studies (directed research) courses (4 units each)

-Upper-division, 4-unit Psychological Science courses may include: Abnormal Psychology, Addiction, Adolescent Development, Advanced Forensic Psychology, Advanced Research Methods, Applied Statistics, Behavioral Medicine, Black Psychology, Clinical Neuroscience, Child Development, Child Health Psychology, Clinical Child Psychology, Clinical Psychology, Clinical Sports Psychology, Cognition & Learning in an Educational Setting, Cultural Psychology, Developmental Psychopathology, Error & Bias in Social Judgments, Evolutionary Psychology, Field Study, Forensic Psychology, Health Inequalities & Social Justice, Health Psychology, Human Neuropsychology, Industrial/Organizational Psychology, Infant Development, Juvenile Delinquency, Lifespan Developmental Psychology, Naturalistic Field Research, Psychodynamic Studies, Psychosis, The Science & Practice of Compassion, The Science & Practice of Wellness & Resilience, Social Epidemiology, Social Psychology, Social Relationships, and Violence in Society.
+Upper-division, 4-unit Psychology courses may include: Abnormal Psychology, Addiction, Adolescent Development, Advanced Research Methods, Applied Statistics, Biological Psychology, Child Development, Clinical Child Psychology, Clinical Health Psychology, Clinical Neuropsychology, Clinical Neuroscience, Clinical Psychology, Clinical Sports Psychology, Cognition & Learning in an Education Setting, Cultural Psychology, Error & Bias, Eyewitness Testimony, Field Study, Health & Social Relationships, Health Psychology, In Search of the Perfect School, Language & Literacy, Lifespan Developmental Psychology, Motivation, Naturalistic Field Research, Personality Disorders, Pets & Human Behavior, Positive Psychology, Positive Psychology in Education, Psychology & Public Policy, Psychology Foundations, Psychology of Judgment & Decision Making, Psychology of Success, Psychosis, Research Design, Science & Practice of Compassion, Science & Practice of Wellness & Resilience, Social Epidemiology, Social Inequality, Social Psychology, Social Relationships, Statistical Analysis in Social Ecology, and Work & Family

 How to Enroll